-KEY MILESTONES 2022

-Procure-to-Pay platform for the online exchange of orders and invoices

-Over 63,000 invoices and 54,000 orders exchanged without using paper and with double the amount of active suppliers than in 2021, now amounting to 3,863.

-Operation of a new ALIA Platform

-To obtain full traceability of the supply chain in connection with the manufacturing, document control and quality assurance, transport and storage.
-It also enables the integration of the different players in the supply chain in real time (supplier, forwarder, customs officer...).

-Migration to a reporting platform and a purchase analysis that is faster and easier for the user

-Also enables the viewing of a real-time purchases dashboard to help with the decision-making process.

-Deployment of Online Catalogues to manage the spend queue

-Reaching over 33,000 orders transferred online and divided into 129 supplier catalogues with the resulting benefits of speed and control.
+- Procure-to-Pay platform for the online exchange of orders and invoices: over 63,000 invoices and 54,000 orders exchanged without using paper and with double the amount of active suppliers than in 2021, now amounting to 3,863. - Operation of a new ALIA Platform to obtain full traceability of the supply chain in connection with the manufacturing, document control and quality assurance, transport and storage.
+It also enables the integration of the different players in the supply chain in real time (supplier, forwarder, customs officer...). - Migration to a reporting platform and a purchase analysis that is faster and easier for the user and also enables the viewing of a real-time purchases dashboard to help with the decision-making process. - Deployment of Online Catalogues to manage the spend queue, reaching over 33,000 orders transferred online and divided into 129 supplier catalogues with the resulting benefits of speed and control.

-134 Transparency Supply chain

-SUPPLIER VALIDATION AND AUDIT PROCEDURE
+Supplier validation and audit procedure